Eyezy Review 2024: Is It a Good Way to Monitor Your Kids?

 Eyezy underperforms in a lot of areas that competitors excel in.
 For example, it lacks any screen time scheduling, and while it lets you see your kid’s text messages and logs their keystrokes, it doesn’t send you alerts if your kid sends or receives inappropriate messages.
 You’re often left with tons of innocent messages to dig through before you find anything inappropriate.
 Competitors like Bark and FamiSafe alert you to questionable content.

 You should also note that Eyezy works differently than typical parental control apps.
 Most parental control apps have a parents’ app and a kids’ app, which communicate together in real-time.
 However, Eyezy uses a web-based dashboard that asks your kid’s device for an update every 15 minutes (every 5 minutes for the location tracker).
-So if there’s activity on your kid’s device, or if you block a website, it won’t be registered on Eyezy until the next update, which can be as long as 15 minutes later.
+So if there’s activity on your kid’s device, or if you block a website, it won’t be registered on Eyezy until the next update, which can be as long as 15 minutes later (unless you’re on its Family Kit plan where Eyezy provides instant updates).
+Eyezy does offer an app for Android and iOS devices for parents (and for kids), but it mostly tracks your kid’s location and contacts, and lacks a lot of features Eyeze offers.

-Eyezy lacks any sort of monitoring for Windows and Mac, is only available on 1 device, and doesn’t include a reliable money-back guarantee.
+Eyezy lacks any sort of monitoring for Windows and Mac, except for limited web monitoring via a Google Chrome extension, is only available for up to 3 devices, and doesn’t include a reliable money-back guarantee.

 Save 50% on Eyezy today!